Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> Not the fish tank of my childhood, but similar. </p>

 Household fish aren’t the only ones subjected to such conditions.
 Many of us live in areas with dirty air.
-Here’s a map of PM2.5 pollution (tiny particles that damage our lungs) in the U.S.:
+Here’s a map of PM2.5 pollution (tiny particles that damage lungs) across the U.S.:

 <center>